DM0815/scMMAE/README.md

 ```cmd
 pip install -r requirements.txt
 ```
 Then you can run './scMMAE/code/tutorial.ipynb' to reproduce the results for IFNB scRNA-seq dataset.
-Of note, due to the large size of the dataset, we have uploaded a rar archive inside the dataset folder, which you will need to extract to the current directory.
+Of note, due to the large size of the dataset, we have uploaded a rar archive inside the dataset folder, which you will need to extract to the current directory. <br>

 You can run './scMMAE/code/stage1.py', './scMMAE/code/stage2.py', and './scMMAE/code/stage3.py' directly as long as you unzip the dataset in the './scMMAE/dataset/CITE-seq/*.rar' ,and './scMMAE/dataset/RNA-seq/*.rar'.

 ## Checkpoint